Parashurama

-Parashurama (परशुराम), also referred to as Rama Jamadagnya, Rama Bhargava and Virarama, is the sixth avatar among the Dashavatara of the preserver god Vishnu in Hinduism.
-Hindu tradition holds him to be the destroyer of evil on Earth.
-He liberates the Mother Earth from felons, ill-behaved men, extremists, demons and those blind with pride.
+Parashurama (परशुराम), also referred to as Rama Jamadagnya, Bhargava Rama, and Virarama, is the sixth avatar among the Dashavatara of the preserver god Vishnu in Hinduism.
 He is described as one of the Chiranjivi (Immortals), who will appear at the end of the Kali Yuga to be the guru of Vishnu's tenth and last incarnation, Kalki.

-Born to Jamadagni and Renuka, the Brahmin Parashurama was foretold to appear at a time when overwhelming evil prevailed on the earth.
-The Kshatriya caste, with weapons and power, had begun to abuse their power, take what belonged to others by force, and tyrannise people.
-He corrected the cosmic equilibrium by destroying these Kshatriyas twenty-one times (leaving some lineages).
+Born to Jamadagni and Renuka, Parashuram was foretold to appear at a time when overwhelming evil prevailed on the earth.
+When Kshatriyas begun to abuse their power, he corrected the cosmic equilibrium by destroying most of them.
 He is married to Dharani, an incarnation of Lakshmi, the wife of Vishnu.

-In the epic Ramayana, he arrives after Sita Swayamvara, upon hearing the loud noise when Rama uplifts and breaks the divine bow Pinaka.
-He later deduces that Rama is Vishnu himself, he himself asked Rama to destroy the fruits of his austerities.
+In the epic Ramayana, he challenges Rama to combat during the latter's homeward journey to Ayodhya, following his wedding to Sita.
+He later acknowledges Rama as an avatar of Vishnu, and retires to his abode to perform yoga.

-In the Mahabharata, Parashurama, the formidable warrior-sage and sixth avatar of Vishnu, is renowned for his unparalleled martial prowess.
-While the epic does not explicitly state the exact number of days Parashurama would have taken to conclude the Kurukshetra war, his legendary feats suggest that he could have ended it swiftly.

-Given these accounts, it's widely believed in various retellings and interpretations of the Mahabharata that Parashurama possessed the capability to end the Kurukshetra war in a single day.
-However, he chose not to participate in the battle, adhering to his vow of renunciation and neutrality.

-In the epic Mahabharata he was the guru of Bhisma, Drona, Rukmi and Karna.
+In the epic Mahabharata he was the guru of Bhisma, Drona, Rukmi, and Karna.

-Parashurama is said to carry various traits including courage, aggression, and warfare along with serenity, patience and prudence.
-He was known to show his benevolence to Brahmins, children, women, old men and other weaker sections of the society.